Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 Now you can use the defect_detector function inside defect_detector.m to evaluate images.

-`defect_detector.m` has only one function, called `defect_detector`, with four parameters.
+`defect_detector.m` has only one function, called `defect_detector`, with five parameters.
 More documentation on the function can be found in the `defect_detector.m` file itself.

 `defect_detector.m` can be moved from the matlab_integration folder to be used as a part of any matlab-project.
 The parameters given to the function are used to find the `Predictions_mat.py` file.